 The authors define social responsibility as a value orientation rooted in interpersonal relationships and moral principles of care and justice; social responsibility motivates individuals' prosocial and civic behaviors.
 In this literature review, the authors summarize behaviors, perspectives, and developments that precede children's social responsibility values.
 In other words, some social, emotional, and behavioral competencies are foundational to building a sense of social responsibility.
 For example, as children mature in middle childhood, they become less egocentric and develop empathy as they interact with those who are both similar to and different from themselves.
-However, empathy intersects with emotional regulation: children who are too empathetic may cause themselves internal distress, so they must be able to adapt their emotions to navigate social relationships and their relationships with others, leading to self-concept and the integration of a personal identity, which may include social responsibility values.
+However, empathy intersects with emotion regulation: children who are too empathetic may cause themselves internal distress, so must be able to adapt their emotions to navigate social relationships and their responsibility to others.
+In adolescence, children explore views about the world and their relationships with others, leading to self-concept and the integration of a personal identity, which may include social responsibility values.

-Guillaume, C., Jagers, R. J., & Rivas-Drake, D. (2015).
+Guillaume, C., Jagers, R. J. & Rivas-Drake, D. (2015).
 Middle school as a developmental niche for civic engagement.
 American Journal of Community Psychology, 56, 321-331.

 The study investigated how youth's beliefs about school connectedness, school climate, and their academic strengths informed their civic engagement behaviors, defined as behaviors related to involvement in the local community and society.
 The findings suggest that students' feelings of connectedness to school are significantly positively associated with civic engagement.
-In other words, when students feel they are valued as part of their school community, they are more likely to feel a sense of personal responsibility (e.g., they display prosocial behaviors and attitudes, and act to promote the common good).
+In other words, when students feel they are valued as part of their school community, they are more likely to feel a sense of personal responsibility (e.g., they display prosocial behaviors and attitudes and act to promote the common good).